 - The interactive summary timeline below shows the key policies and events.
 Hover over each dot for details.

 - The full policy tracker with a more detailed timeline and greater detail on policy changes across five areas can be downloaded in spreadsheet format below.

 - This updated version of the tracker has details from the 31 December 2019 to 31 December 2020.

 Governments across the world are seeking to limit the impact of COVID-19 on health and society.
 The pandemic has already had a fundamental effect on people’s lives.

 Policy responses to COVID-19 are complex, context-specific, and rapidly evolving – with different countries pursuing varying approaches to managing the pandemic.
 Documenting these policies can help us understand and assess government responses to COVID-19 over time.

-The interactive timeline below shows the key policies and events since 31 December 2019, and there's more detail on what our five policy areas cover and summaries of the key developments for each in the drop down boxes below.
+The interactive timeline below shows the key policies and events between 31 December 2019 and 31 December 2020, and there's more detail on what our five policy areas cover in the drop down boxes below.

 Download the full tracker

 What does the tracker cover?